Kayamkulam Kochunni (2018 film): Music

 The original soundtrack of the film was composed by Gopi Sundar and released by Eros Now.
 The lyrics for the songs were written by Shobin Kannangatt and Rafeeq Ahamed.

 Release

-Theatrical

 Kayamkulam Kochunni was initially set to release on 15 August 2018, but was postponed for about a week due to delays in completing the post-production.
 Release was postponed again due to the August 2018 Kerala floods and was rescheduled and released on 11 October 2018.